sualeh/schemacrawler-ai-sqlserver-perf/sql-server-performance.md

     - request_status: Current state of the lock request (e.g., GRANTED, WAIT).
     - session_id: ID of the session holding or requesting the lock.
     - login_name: Login name associated with the session.
-    - sql_text: SQL query responsible for the lock request.

   Usage:
     - Useful for diagnosing contention, lock escalation, or transaction scope.